Zilliqa/zq2/docs/api/zilliqa/getcurrentdsepoch.doc.md

 DS,epoch,get,current

+# Status

+Deprecated

 # Description

+This API is deprecated in ZQ2.
+It now returns a placeholder value for backwards compatibility.

 Returns the current number of DS blocks in the network.
 This is represented as a `String`.
-Deprecated in ZQ2; now returns a constant placeholder value.

 # Curl